DandyLyons/DandyLyons.github.io/content/en/posts/post-21/index.md

 description: Should you use assert(), precondition(), or maybe fatalError()?
 Let's learn how to decide.
 topics: ["Swift", "Cheatsheet"]
 ---

-# Swift Assertions Cheatsheet: How, Why, and When to Crash
 <center>
 <img src="https://i.imgflip.com/96ybn9.jpg" alt="Chaos Girl Meme: Swift watches while a house labeled `fatalError()` burns.">
 </center>